X-ray inspection

 (left and top right) By rotating the test object and the detector, the test object is X-rayed from all sides.
 These images are the basis for a detailed 3D reconstruction (bottom right).

-x-ray tubes – open vs. closed
+X-ray tubes – open vs. closed

 X-ray tubes can generally be divided into two groups: Closed and open X-ray tubes.
 Both types of tubes do have their advantages and specific areas of application.